titasmallick/BioNotes/README.md

-# 🧬 AutoNotes: Class 5–12 Biology Notes & Study Guide
+# 🧬 BioNotes: Class 5–12 Biology Notes & Study Guide

-Welcome to **AutoNotes**, your one-stop, syllabus-friendly repository of biology notes, diagrams, and study suggestions for students of **Class 5 to 12**!
+Welcome to **BioNotes**, your one-stop, syllabus-friendly repository of biology notes, diagrams, and study suggestions for students of **Class 5 to 12**!
 Whether you're dissecting your first leaf 🍃 or diving into DNA 🧬, this repo is designed to make biology *fun, clear, and exam-ready*.

 ---

 ## 📚 Contents
 ```
-AutoNotes/
+BioNotes/
 ├── 5/
 │   ├── Notes/
 │   └── Question Bank/